-Agreement commenced 10 December 2020 T ( The agreement has no fixed term and may be Term of agreement terminated with a six months' notice by either party, other than for cause.
-Details i A fee of \$350,000 effective from 1 January 2023 (exclusive of GST). ii Entitlement to 18,500,000 Performance Rights, issued on 10 December 2020. iii The agreement otherwise contains provisions considered standard for an agreement of its nature (including representations and warranties and Confidentiality provisions).
+Agreement commenced 10 December 2020 Mr Term of agreement The agreement has no fixed term and may be terminated with a six months' notice by either party, other than for cause.
+Craig Mason Executive Chairman Details i A fee of \$350,000 effective from 1 January 2023 (exclusive of GST). ii Entitlement to 18,500,000 Performance Rights issued on 10 December 2020.
+Details iii The agreement otherwise contains provisions considered standard for an agreement of its nature (including representations and warranties and Confidentiality provisions).